zakaria-thami/NetSec/README.md

 ## Usage

 Once the Flask app is running, interact with  **NSAnalyzer**  through the web server hosted on  `localhost`.
-Open your browser and navigate to the provided localhost address (e.g.,  `http://127.0.0.1:5000`).
+Open your browser and navigate to the provided localhost address (e.g.,  `http://127.0.0.1:FLASK_PORT`).
+The FLASK_PORT env key has as default value "4000".
 ### Key Functionalities:

 -   **List Connected Devices**: View all devices connected to the network.